cherenkevich/juno.sh/_posts/2017-09-01-privacy-policy.markdown

 If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Rational Matter.

-### 8. Data protection provisions about the application and use of Google Analytics (with anonymization function)
+### 8. Data protection provisions about the applications and use of Google Analytics (with anonymization function)
 On this website, the controller has integrated the component of Google Analytics (with the anonymizer function).
 Google Analytics is a web analytics service.
 Web analytics is the collection, gathering, and analysis of data about the behavior of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come (the so-called referrer), which sub-pages were visited, or how often and for what duration a sub-page was viewed.
 Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, United States.